DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Performance Evaluation

+Fig. \ref{fig:bias1} illustrates the value of bias and accuracy over the training epochs during both the pre-training and fine-tuning phases.
+Fig. \ref{fig:bias1-a} and \ref{fig:bias1-b} show that the bias decreases significantly as the number of epochs increases, with a faster and more pronounced reduction during fine-tuning.
+Initially, the pre-training phase exhibits higher bias, which gradually decreases and levels off after about 20 epochs, whereas fine-tuning achieves a lower bias within the first few epochs.
+Fig. \ref{fig:bias1-c} and \ref{fig:bias1-d} present the top-$1$, top-$5$, and top-$10$ accuracy trends, demonstrating that accuracy improves steadily throughout both phases.
+During pre-training, accuracy increases more slowly, with top-10 accuracy achieving the highest values, followed by top-5 and top-1 accuracy.
+In contrast, fine-tuning rapidly enhances accuracy, reaching a stable level within 20 epochs.
+These results indicate that fine-tuning not only accelerates convergence but also achieves a more optimal balance between bias reduction and accuracy improvement compared to the model with only the pre-training phase.

-Next, we measure the generalization ability of the DeepTrace algorithm, that is, validate the effectiveness of the GNN trained by the small-scale epidemic networks on the larger epidemic networks.
-We additionally construct $6$ validation datasets of synthetic networks, each with $100$ networks, and the numbers of nodes in each set of networks are $50, 100, 200, 500, 1000,$ and $2500$, respectively.
-Also, we simulate the infection to obtain the epidemic networks according to the procedure in Subsection \ref{sec:eval1}.
-Then we evaluate the performance of the trained GNN on these validation datasets by the top-$k$ accuracy.
-After training for 150 epochs, we use the top-$1$, top-$10$ and top-$20$ prediction accuracy for each validation dataset.
-Fig. \ref{fig:pretr_gnn_acc} and Fig. \ref{fig:exp_gnn_acc} show the results of the pre-training and fine-tuning process, which indicates that the trend of the accuracy does not decay sharply as the number of nodes in the networks increases.
-This means that the model trained with small-scale networks still works in the larger networks to some extend.
-Therefore, it is effective to transfer the trained model into larger networks to accelerate the speed of detecting the superspreader.
+Another key evaluation is to measure the generalizability of {\it DeepTrace Algorithm}, that is, to validate the effectiveness of the trained model by the small-scale epidemic networks in the larger epidemic networks.
+We construct six additional synthetic network validation datasets, each with $100$ random $3$-regular networks, and the number of nodes in each set of networks is $50, 100, 200, 500, 1000,$ and $2500$, respectively.
+We use the SI model to simulate the spreading for a given number of infected nodes to generate the infection graphs (see Section \ref{sec:training}).
+We evaluate the trained GNN's performance on validation datasets using top-$k$ accuracy.

+After training for 150 epochs, we evaluate the prediction accuracy at top-1, top-10, and top-20 for each validation dataset.
+The results of the pre-training and fine-tuning processes are illustrated in Fig. \ref{fig:pretr_gnn_acc} and Fig. \ref{fig:exp_gnn_acc}, respectively.
+Fig. \ref{fig:pretr_gnn_acc} displays the accuracy trends during the pre-training phase, showing a steady improvement in performance as the model learns.
+In contrast, Fig. \ref{fig:exp_gnn_acc} depicts the fine-tuning phase results, highlighting how the model adjusts and refines its predictions with additional training.
+These figures demonstrate that the training accuracy remains relatively stable, not deteriorating significantly even as the number of nodes in the epidemic networks increases.
+This demonstrates the GNN's robustness and adaptability across network sizes, highlighting the utility of training on small networks for generalization to larger ones.
+Training on smaller networks reduces time and enables transfer learning for source detection in larger networks.